QwenLM/Qwen-Agent

 Developing Your Own Agent

-), along with high-level components like Agents (derived from class Agent
+from class BaseTool), along with high-level components like Agents (derived from class Agent).

 The following example illustrates the process of creating an agent capable of reading PDF files and utilizing tools, as well as incorporating a custom tool: